happypeter/peter-vim/README.md

 1. set up `~/.vimrc`, have a fake `.vimrc` in your `$HOME`

-        ln -s ~/vim /vimrc .vimrc
+        ln -s ~/.vim/vimrc ~/.vimrc

-1. you may also need to install `Ctags`
+1. you also need to install `Ctags`, `ack-grep`

-        sudo apt-get install exuberant-ctags # for ubuntu
+        sudo apt-get install exuberant-ctags ack-grep # for ubuntu

 1. Video about how I manage my plugins